himi1/MedNet/ReadMe.md

 # MedNet

 MedNet – A social media for medical help aims to provide a centralized location to connect with people based on your medical interests and needs.
-You can build authorized medical profile, and upload your medical documents to access them from anywhere.
+You can build authorized medical profile, and upload your medical documents to access them from anywhere

 ## App demo and report

-Please see [demo video](https://github.com/himi1/MedNet/blob/master/App%20Demo.mov) for a little demo of things I implemented using SQLite database with swift.
+Please see this [demo video](https://github.com/himi1/MedNet/blob/master/App%20Demo.mov) for a little demo of things I implemented using SQLite database with swift

-Here is the [report](https://github.com/himi1/MedNet/blob/master/MedNet_ProjectReport.docx) of the project.
+Here is the [report](https://github.com/himi1/MedNet/blob/master/MedNet_ProjectReport.docx) of the project

 Please view the [powerpoint presentation](https://github.com/himi1/MedNet/blob/master/MedNet.pptx) created to explain the need and application of MedNet